amjadi95/react-simple-audio-player/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## no redux - no routin - just basic
+## no redux - no routing - just basic

 ## Available Scripts